KABSDTU/kabsdtu.github.io/en/kabs.md

 <h1>KABS</h1>

 <p>
  KABS stands for Koordinator af Bachelor Studiestarten (Coordinator of the Bachelor Study Start).
-There are {{layout.numOfKABS}} KABS.
+There are {{layout.numOfKABS}} KABS this year.
 Every KABS has one or more study lines which they are KABS for. <!-- <b>All KABS are also responsible for an introtrip.</b> -->
 </p>

 <p> <b> To get in touch with KABS, you are always welcome to contact us on our mail at kabs@pf.dk </b> </p>